-This document comprises the 2020-2024 Sauk County Comprehensive Outdoor Recreation Plan.
+This document comprises the 2025-2029 Sauk County Comprehensive Outdoor Recreation Plan.
 The Plan is necessary for grant eligibility and articulates a vision for expanding parks and nature-based outdoor recreation opportunities in Sauk County.
 As the LRE Department works to implement the Plan, the goals and objectives will provide guidance for planning and policy decisions over the next five years.
 The first CORP for Sauk County was developed in 1970.
 Since that time, the County has seen modest growth, demographic shifts, and several extreme flooding events, that have challenged local communities.
-Recent park and recreation projects have generated enthusiasm for recreation opportunities in Sauk County, such as the Great Sauk State Trail, the first section of which opened in 2017; the County took ownership of the White Mound County Park Property in 2017 and constructed the new White Mound community building, which was completed in 2018; and has taken steps to connect communities through improved recreational access points on the Baraboo River Corridor.
+Since the establishment and implementation of the 2020 CORP, park and recreation projects have generated enthusiasm for recreation opportunities in Sauk County, such as the Great Sauk State Trail, with progress being made towards constructing a pedestrian bridge across the Wisconsin River; the County has done extensive renovations at White Mound County Park since taking ownership and most recently renovated the equestrian campground on-site; and in 2022 established the Sauk County Farm as a recreational and agricultural demonstration site.